KV-oldWork/A1_Tron/README.md

 As a user, I want to be able to send multiple strings to a server and have them read.

+Notes: Each user should be sending a string with multiple details to the server, the server should get all of the strings from each user.

+Estimate:
+_10 hours_

+Priority: Medium

+Tests: When a user sends a message to the server, it should be able to read all over the details they sent.

 ### Spike Story 3:
+As a user, I want to spawn in a random and unpredictable position each time a new game starts.

+Notes: Each player should have their own random x and y.

+Estimate:
+_2 hours_

+Priority: Low

+Tests: When a new player joins a game, is their position random?

+### Spike Story 4:
+As a user, I want to have a grid to move my bike on.

+Notes:

+Estimate:
+_4 hours_

+Priority: High

+Tests: Can a square grid be made that's visible to users?